microsoft/appcenter-sdk-apple/README.md

 To start the Mobile Center SDK in your app, follow these steps:

 ### 1. Add `import` statements
-You need to add import statements for MobileCenter, MobileCenterAnalytics and MobileCenterCrashes modules before starting the SDK.
+You need to add import statements for MobileCenter, MobileCenterAnalytics, MobileCenterCrashes and MobileCenterDistribute modules before starting the SDK.
 If you have chosen to only use a subset of Mobile Center's services, just add the import for MobileCenter and the one for the service that you want to use.

 **Objective-C**
 Open your AppDelegate.m file and add the following lines at the top of the file below your own import statements.